jarrodtaylor/SyrinxPreview/src/posts/20150330-delivering-video-content-through-android-and-ios-video.md

 For iOS, you'll probably want to look at the YouTube Helper.
 This is an open source library that can create a bridge between iOS application code and YouTube's JavaScript code, giving you control over the YouTube player.

 Thanks for watching.
-Come back soon for more videos from Syrinx Consulting.
+Come back soon for more videos from Syrinx.